Prayukth KV

 How did the cyber attack on Asahi Brewery happen?

-We have no reason to believe that the threat actor would have chosen another path to data and ransomware deployment than the above in case of the Asahi brewery ransomware attack.
-Qlin group exfiltrated almost 27.3 GB of data (over 9673 documents) spread across disparate systems including HR documents (including confidential employee assessments), financial documents including legal information, contracts and internal team specific operational records.
+Qilin group exfiltrated almost 27.3 GB of data (over 9673 documents) spread across disparate systems including HR documents (including a set of confidential employee assessments), financial documents including legal information and internal notes, contracts and internal team specific operational records.
 The group went after confidential reports and information of specific interest to investors and regulators in order to put more pressure on the Asahi Group Holdings to pay the ransom.

 The malware deployed in the attack was NETXLOADER, a stealthy malware that rides on a .NET based malware loader.
 This loader can be used to execute multiple payloads and that explains why various departments within Asahi Brewery were breached.
 Further, phased execution also ensured a very high degree of stealth and the loader and the malware executed could have remained undetected for a fair amount of time.